Get

 Health

-Beagles have an average lifespan similar to Foxhounds at between 12 and 15 years.
-However, they are not as hardy as their cousins, as they are prone to several health conditions, such as epilepsy, hypothyroidism, patellar luxation, progressive central retinal atrophy, and other ocular and auditory issues.
+Beagles have an average lifespan of between 12 and 15 years, similar to Foxhounds.
+However, they are not as hardy as their cousins since they are prone to several health conditions, such as epilepsy, hypothyroidism, patellar luxation, progressive central retinal atrophy, and other ocular and auditory issues.

 Major ailments include primary carnitine deficiency and intervertebral disc disease.
-You can get specific exams done on your Beagle to identify these breed-specific health issues early.
+You can get specific exams performed on your Beagle to identify these breed-specific health issues early.

 Care